wekeo/wekeo4data/wekeo-climetlab/README.md

 designed to provide an introduction and examples on the use of the CliMetLab WEkEO Plugins.

+**PLEASE NOTE:** As of March 2025, the climetlab WEkEO Plugins have been superseeded by the [earthkit WEkEO plugins]('https://earthkit-data.readthedocs.io/en/latest/examples/wekeo.html').
+The climetlab plugins and the notebooks are no longer maintained.
+Please check out the [wekeo-earthkit repository]('https://github.com/wekeo/wekeo4data/tree/main/wekeo-earthkit') to get started with WEkEO data using the [earthkit python package](https://github.com/ecmwf/earthkit).

 ## License

 This code is licensed under an MIT license.